matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 ### Relations can be missed while not being in the room

-Relation events behave no different from other events in terms of room history visibility, which means that some relations might not be visible to a user while he is not a invited or has not joined the room.
-These events would thus also not be included in the aggregations.
-This can cause for example that a user sees an incomplete edit history or reaction count upon (re)joining a room.
+Relation events behave no different from other events in terms of room history visibility, which means that some relations might not be visible to a user while they are not invited or has not joined the room.
+This can cause a user to see an incomplete edit history or reaction count based on discrete relation events upon (re)joining a room.

-[MSC3570](https://github.com/matrix-org/matrix-doc/pull/3570) proposes to remove this limitation.
+Ideally the server would not include these events in aggregations, as it would mean breaking the room history visibility rules, but this MSC defers addressing this limitation and specifying the exact server behaviour to [MSC3570](https://github.com/matrix-org/matrix-doc/pull/3570).

 ### Servers might not be aware of all relations of an event